speakeasy-api/openapi-directory/SDKs/gov.bc.ca/geocoder/2.0.0/java/README.md

 * `getOccupantsNearOutputFormat` - Find occupants of sites near to a geographic point
 * `getOccupantsNearestOutputFormat` - Find occupants of the site nearest to a geographic point
 * `getOccupantsWithinOutputFormat` - Find occupants of sites in a geographic area
-* `getOccupantsOccupantIdOutputFormat` - Get an occupant (of a site) by its unique ID
+* `getOccupantsOccupantIDOutputFormat` - Get an occupant (of a site) by its unique ID

 ### parcels

-* `getParcelsPidsSiteIdOutputFormat` - Get a comma-separated string of all pids for a given site
+* `getParcelsPidsSiteIDOutputFormat` - Get a comma-separated string of all pids for a given site

 ### sites